-Provides for premiums for health and disability benefits for current and former Members of the Legislative Assembly.
+Provides for payment of premiums for health and disability benefits for Members of the Legislative Assembly.

 Provides information technology services to support Members of the Legislative Assembly.

 Provides for legal, procedural and security services to support Members of the Legislative Assembly.